revolko/dbreplex/apps/core/README.md

 **Core** is the shared library for defining the internal data representation and contracts used across the replication system.
 It provides:

 - Canonical schemas for replication messages received from databases (e.g., PostgreSQL, MySQL).
-- Contracts (interfaces) that target apps can implement to handle replicated messages.
+- Contracts (interfaces) that publisher apps can implement to handle replicated messages.
 - Utilities for encoding, decoding, and working with messages in a uniform way.

 ## Installation